-The Robert E. Lee on Monument Avenue in Richmond is at the intersection of Monument Avenue and what is now Davis Avenue.
+The Jefferson Davis statue in Richmond is at the intersection of Monument Avenue and what is now Davis Avenue.
 The Monument Avenue Commission circulated background material on it for a public forum in August, 2017:1

 Date Conceived: December 21, 1889 (10 days after his death)

 Location: Proposed: Monroe Park, then Broad Street.
 Final: Intersection of Monument Avenue and Cedar Avenue (later renamed Davis Ave.) at the site of the CW Star Fort.

 Sculptor: Statue: Edward V. Valentine; monument design by architect William C. Noland